MScBiomedicalInformatics/MSIB32500/lectures/lecture3.md

 - **samtools** manual is available at http://www.htslib.org/doc/samtools.html
 - **samtolls tutorial** http://quinlanlab.org/tutorials/samtools/samtools.html#synopsis
 -----------------
-- The program takes just a few minutes to complete because the input sequence files used in this exercise are a stripped-down version of the original compressed fastQ files, The tipical size of a complete RNA-Seq fastq file is about 6.1GB.
+- The program takes just a few minutes to complete because the input sequence files used in this exercise are a stripped-down version of the original compressed fastq files, The tipical size of a complete RNA-Seq fastq file is about 6.1GB.
 Running the BWA aligner on a real file would take much longer time, thus the utility of HPC enviroments to reduce the time to manageable.

 - BWA and Bowtie2 both support multi-threading.
 To enable it, turn on the **option -t in BWA** and **-p in Bowtie2**.
 In above script, 4 threads are used for the mapper, you also need to inform the scheduler of the number of CPU cores for your job by setting ppn=4.
-While multi-threading can speed up the mapping, specifying too many threads could cause your job to be waiting in the queue for sufficient resources to become available.
+While multi-threading can speed up the mapping, specifying **too many threads could cause your job to be waiting in the queue** for sufficient resources to become available.
 Set the number of threads to 4, 8, or 16 depending on the read file sizes and current job load on the cluster.
 ------------------

-We are now going to run the alignment using **bowtie2** on the cluster, you need to create a new job submission script named **run_bowtie2_heart.pbs** using nano editior:
+We are now going to run the alignment using **bowtie2**.
+Create a new job submission script named **run_bowtie2_heart.pbs** using nano editior:

 ```bash